Akshayyborade/task_management_system/README.md

 ## Features

 - **User Authentication and Authorization:**
   Users can create accounts, log in, and log out.
-Different roles (e.g., admin, user) have varying access levels.

 - **Task Creation:**
   Users can create tasks by providing a title, description, due date, and other relevant information.